 The bank requires:

-SQA Consulting provide a Screening Assurance service based around its product Sanctions Assessment Centre.
+SQA Consulting provides a Screening Assurance service based around its product Sanctions Assessment Centre.
 The Sanctions Assessment Centre has the capability to create test files covering different aspects of banking risk, including:

-The Sanctions Assessment Centre has been used at many banks and financial institutions and has an extensive set of benchmark figures.
-SQA Consulting uses its benchmarking graph, which illustrates a comparison of both effectiveness and efficiency, akin to showing cars by top-speed and economy.
+The Sanctions Assessment Centre has been used at many banks & financial institutions & has an extensive set of benchmark figures.
+SQA Consulting uses its benchmarking graph, which illustrates a comparison of both effectiveness & efficiency, akin to showing cars by top-speed & economy.

 The process relies on the bank providing a live-like test environment for SQA Consulting to provide a test file for.
 SQA customised the test file to be in the format normally used by the bank so that as live-like a test as possible could be created.

-The observation document produced after the typical 4 weeks since project start, contained observations on screening weakness, with root cause analysis, a recommendation for management, and management responses.
-A document such as this is exactly what a regulator is looking for, demonstrating that a thorough investigation has been conducted, and any weaknesses have plans for closure.
+The observation document produced after the typical 4 weeks since project start, contained observations on screening weakness, with root cause analysis, a recommendation for management, & management responses.
+A document such as this is exactly what a regulator is looking for, demonstrating that a thorough investigation has been conducted, & any weaknesses have plans for closure.